 We investigated intra-and-interspecific relationships between and among the animals (n=63) in the study.
 We compared hydrodynamic performance variables (thrust power output, drag coefficient, Reynolds number, propulsive efficiency) and morphometric measurements using R and RStudio (Version 1.2.1335, packages: ggplot2, ggpubr, and tidyverse).
-Generalized linear mixed-effects models (GLMMs) were created using the mean mass-specific thrust for normal effort swimming speed (m s-1) (Figure 3).
-Linear fit regressions were performed for the thrust figures (Figures 3, 4, and 5), drag figures (Figure 6), and propulsive efficiency figure (Figure 7).
-GLMMs for propulsive efficiency (Figure 6) depending on normal effort swimming speed (m s-1) and total body length (m) were constructed with identical details and parameters as Figure 3.
+Generalized linear mixed-effects models (GLMMs) were created using the mean mass-specific thrust for routine effort swimming speed (m s-1) (Fig. 3).
+Linear fit regressions were performed for the thrust figures (Fig. 3 - 5), drag figures (Fig. 6), and propulsive efficiency figure (Fig. 7).
+GLMMs for propulsive efficiency (Fig. 6) depending on U for routine effort and Lbody were constructed with identical details and parameters as Figure 3.

 Results:

 The species-level means (± se) for each of our measured kinematics variables and morphometrics are given in Table 1.
 The species-level means (± se) for each of our measured hydrodynamic parameters are given in Table 2.

 Figure 3 shows that mean mass-specific thrust is constant at increasing body size and increases linearly as swimming speed increases.
-Figure 4 shows mean mass-specific thrust against total body length (m) at both normal and maximum effort swimming.
-Both effort levels show slight visual increases with increasing body size but only normal effort was found to be significant (Table 3).
-At any given body size, the mean-mass specific thrust increased with the transition from normal to maximum effort swimming.
+Figure 4 shows mean mass-specific thrust against total body length at both routine and maximum effort swimming, Both effort levels show slight increases with increasing body size, but only routine effort was found to be significant (Table 3).
+At any given body size, the mean-mass specific thrust increased with the transition from routine to maximum effort swimming.
 Figure 5 shows mean mass-specific thrust against the ratio of fluke area over total body length.
 There was substantial scatter around the linear fit and no significant relationship (Table 3).

-Figure 6 shows our empirically-derived data for drag coefficient against Reynolds number for swimming whales as well as the rigid-body model regression using the Hoerner equation.
+Figure 6 shows our empirically-derived data for drag coefficient as a function of Reynolds number for swimming whales as well as the rigid-body model regression based on the Hoerner equation.
 While the Hoerner model predicts a slight decrease in drag coefficient with increasing Reynolds number, we found the opposite to be true for swimming animals, with larger animals having a significantly greater drag coefficient than smaller animals.

-We regressed the propulsive efficiency against swimming speed (m s-1) (Fig 7A) and total body length (m) (Fig 7B) and found that propulsive efficiency increases significantly as swimming velocity increases and decreases significantly with increasing body size.
+We regressed the propulsive efficiency against swimming speed (Fig 7A) and total body length (Fig. 7B) and found that propulsive efficiency increases significantly as swimming velocity increases and decreases significantly with increasing body size.

-Comparing the mean propulsive efficiencies for our three studied species against other swimming animals showed that all oscillatory swimmers (mysticete cetaceans, odontocete cetaceans, tuna, manatee, pinnipeds) were highly efficient at ~80% or higher (Figure 8).
+Comparing the mean propulsive efficiencies for our three studied species against other swimming animals showed that all oscillatory swimmers (mysticete cetaceans, odontocete cetaceans, tuna, manatee, pinnipeds) were highly efficient at ~80% or higher (Fig. 8).
 Other styles of swimming were lower, with subcarangiform undulatory swimmers averaging ~75% and drag-based paddling swimmers averaging ~25%.

 Discussion: